 Good designer will ask the client to get involved every step of the way.

 Uniqueness and Professional Appeal

 Designers’ portfolio is a good place to start looking for uniqueness and professional appeal of the logos they have created before.
 But portfolio alone is not always the best strategy.

 Don’t be fooled by list of big name brands on the portfolio page; any designer can attach the logos of Microsoft, Johnson & Johnson, or other massive corporations without any description at all to deceive potential clients.

 It's unethical, but their goal is to get the client into thinking the designer is somehow related to those.

-Ask the designer about the logos listed in the portfolio and what was the inspiration behind each.
+Ask the designer about the logos listed in the logo design portfolio and what was the inspiration behind each.
 You want a logo for your company, so think about what is best for your business.